tos-kamiya/d2vg/README.md

 `--model=MODEL, -l MODEL`.
 Select a Doc2Vec model for the language.
 The available models are `en-s`, and `ja-s`.
 Without the model option, the default multilingual model will be used.
-The reason for the suffix `-s` of these model names is that each of the models has a smaller vocabulary and file size than the default multilingual model.
-The amount of memory required at runtime is smaller as well.

 `--top-n=NUM, -t NUM`
 Show top NUM documents as results.
 The default value is 20.